Share this article!

 “You are a writer.”

-But, but, but….I didn’t major in English in college.
-I don’t have any kind of certificate saying that I’m a writer.
+But, but, but….
+I didn’t major in English in college.
+I don’t have any kind of certificate hanging on my wall saying that I’m a writer.
 Writing isn’t a practical way to earn a living.

 Yet, here I am again, sitting at my computer typing away on the keyboard doing what I feel most passionate about, what I’m good at, and what makes my soul happy.

-I started blogging in the second year after a pill-popping suicide attempt which resulted in a serious brain injury and losing custody of my two sons who immediately moved to a different state with their Dad.
-And I thought things were bad before?
-Rather than finding the escape I was desperately seeking, the suicide stunt only made my situation worse — much worse.
+I started blogging in the second year after a pill-popping attempt to end my life which resulted in a serious brain injury and losing custody of my two sons.
+My boys immediately moved to a different state with their Dad.

-My mind wasn’t capable of playing the in-living-color, non-stop movies of my brother’s sunken eyes and jutting cheek bones before he died of AIDs, me being escorted into my house by a policewoman to get stuff to stay elsewhere because my ex-husband had filed a restraining order against me, or the countless insults his lawyer spewed at me in court as proof that I was a bad wife and mother.
+My mind wasn’t capable of playing the in-living-color, non-stop movies of my brother’s sunken eyes and jutting cheek bones before he died of AIDs; me being escorted into my house by a policewoman to get stuff to stay elsewhere because my ex-husband had filed a restraining order against me; or the countless insults his lawyer spewed at me in court as proof that I was a bad wife and mother.
+My brain couldn’t obsessively wonder how I could possibly be successful selling real estate when I hadn’t worked in almost a decade and wasn’t good with numbers in the first place or if my boyfriend, who had just broken up with me, had been seeing the woman I discovered him having dinner with before we split.

 All my brain could handle was the right here and right now.
+It was a kind of forced mindfulness and a welcome reprieve.

-Being brain injured showed me that the pain which had built up over the years before my suicide attempt, finally causing me to crumble under the weight, was totally in my thoughts.
-Yes, ugly things did happen in my life, but I was the one who had been torturing myself with their memories forcing myself to relive them over and over again in the present.
-They were in the past.
-I could leave them there.
+Being brain injured showed me that the pain I had built up over the years before the attempt to end my life, finally causing me to crumble under the weight, was completely a product of my thoughts.
+Yes, all of the ugly things did happen in my life, but I was the one torturing myself with the memories.
+I had been forcing myself to relive them over and over again in the present.

 These days, I remind myself to think of and put my energy into the possibilities, not the problems: past, present, or future.
 This doesn’t mean that I ignore reality and live in an illusory world with rainbows and sunshine all the time.
 It means that I acknowledge and accept what is: both good and bad, consider the possible consequences and outcomes, and choose to focus my energy on creating positive while being prepared to respond to whatever arises and work with it for my good.